cyclejs/cyclejs/time/README.md

  * Write tests using marble diagram syntax, including expected output
  * Blazing fast!
 100x faster than tests written with `xstream`'s `fromDiagram`
  * No more intermittent failures and timing errors.
 Runs in virtual time so ordering is guaranteed.
+ * No more tests timing out when they fail, assertions works even with streams that don't complete

 Installation
 ---